-The Maternity Group Home (MGH) Program supports homeless pregnant and/or parenting young people between the ages of 16 and 22, as well as their dependent children.
-Services are provided for up to 21 months, or until a young person turns 18 years old if they enter a program at age 16.
+FYSB-funded Maternity Group Homes promote long-term, economic independence for homeless parenting youth and ensure the well-being of their children.
+The Maternity Group Home Program (MGH) supports community-based, adult-supervised, transitional living arrangements for homeless pregnant or parenting young people between the ages of 16 and under 22, as well as their dependent children.
+Services are provided for up to 21 months or until a young person turns 18 years old if they enter a program at age 16.
 MGH grantees are required to teach young people parenting skills as well as child development, family budgeting, health and nutrition, and other skills.

 Maternity Group Home grantees are required to offer the following services, either directly or by referral:

 FYSB requires grantees to incorporate elements of Positive Youth Development (PYD) and trauma-informed care (TIC), which suggest that the best way to prevent risk and trauma is to help young people achieve their full potential.
 Youth development strategies focus on leadership, trauma counseling, skill-building, and community involvement.